Who Counts As a Terrorist?

 But for domestic perpetrators with no links to FTOs and whose ideology is sometimes harder to prove, the consequences are different.
+The federal government has no laws specifically for prosecuting domestic terrorism.
 For example, someone like the perpetrator of the 2017 Las Vegas shooting, which killed fifty-eight and injured over five hundred, who had no political motive that the FBI could find, would have been charged with murder and other crimes—not domestic terrorism—if he had not died by suicide during the shooting.

 Lone Wolf attackers: are they terrorists?

 Another common term in debates over terrorism is lone wolf.
-The term is used to describe attackers who seem not to be officially unconnected to a terrorist organization (even if they were possibly inspired by one), and who seem to independently commit acts of violence—for example, the police used the term to describe the Las Vegas shooter.
+The term is used to describe attackers who seem not to be officially connected to a terrorist organization (even if they were possibly inspired by one), and who seem to independently commit acts of violence—for example, the police used the term to describe the perpetrator of the 2017 Las Vegas shooting.
 It’s used to distinguish people and events like the Las Vegas shooting from those like the 9/11 attacks, several sophisticated, well-funded, organized terrorist attacks carried out simultaneously by multiple people.

 Lone wolf is a controversial term among experts for several reasons.
 Some find it misleading, arguing that people have to be radicalized somewhere, by something or someone, and therefore can never be said to be acting entirely alone.
 If an attacker is inspired by propaganda, such as explicit calls to violence, can they really be considered lone wolves?
 Some experts also assert that the term lone wolf is glamorizing and should thus be avoided.

 The term is still frequently used, including by law enforcement and elected officials, and is important to know.
 The FBI investigates potential lone wolf attackers, whom it considers a top U.S. national security threat.
-According to researchers, in the United States, lone wolves make up 6 percent of terrorists but are responsible for 25 percent of attacks, and their attacks tend to be harder to predict and prevent given their more isolated nature.
+According to a 2015 research brief, in the United States, lone wolves make up 6 percent of terrorists but are responsible for 25 percent of attacks, and their attacks tend to be harder to predict and prevent given their more isolated nature.

 Who counts as a terrorist and what counts as terrorism is a debate that remains unresolved.